Federated Domain Generalization: A Survey: Introduction

-Recently, deep learning has made revolutionary advances and emerged as a powerful tool in a variety of fields, including image recognition, natural language processing, speech recognition, and robotics, among others.
-However, most deep-learning algorithms are under the \textit{independent and identically distributed} (IID) assumption that all the samples in the training and test datasets are independent of each other and identically distributed.
-Due to the OOD scenarios commonly encountered in many real-world applications, the model trained from some source domains may result in a significant performance drop on other unseen domains, leading to the phenomenon known as domain shift.
-To address the domain shift issue, \textit{domain generalization} (DG) \cite{blanchard2011generalizing, zhou2022, wang2020generalizing} technique is introduced for improving the ability of models to generalize across different domains, even if these domains are significantly different from the training domain.
+Recently, deep learning has made revolutionary advances and emerged as a powerful tool in a variety of fields, including image recognition, natural language processing, speech recognition, and robotics, among others. \hlyellow{However, the prevalent assumption in deep learning algorithms is that all samples in both training and test datasets are \textit{independent and identically distributed} (IID)\mbox{\cite{vsajina2023peer}}—an assumption that often does not hold in OOD scenarios encountered in real-world applications.
+This discrepancy, known as domain shift, can significantly degrade a model's performance when applied to unseen domains.
+To tackle the issue of domain shift, the technique of \textit{domain generalization} (DG)\mbox{\cite{blanchard2011generalizing, zhou2022, wang2020generalizing}} has been developed, enhancing model generalization across disparate domains, irrespective of their similarity to the training domain.}